sriramcu/website_saver/README.md

-# Webpage to PDF Converter
+# Nested Webpages to multiple PDFs Converter

 Have you ever wanted to save a website as a PDF to refer to offline, like on a flight or in the subway?
 Maybe you tried Control+P, but then you noticed that each page has a